-Next artful Phereclus untimely fell; Bold Merion sent him to the realms of hell.
-Thy father's skill, O Phereclus! was thine, The graceful fabric and the fair design: For loved by Pallas, Pallas did impart To him the shipwright's and the builder's art.
-Beneath his hand the fleet of Paris rose, The fatal cause of all his country's woes; But he, the mystic will of heaven unknown, Nor saw his country's peril, nor his own.
-The hapless artist, while confused he fled, The spear of Merion mingled with the dead.
-Through his right hip, with forceful fury cast, Between the bladder and the bone it pass'd; Prone on his knees he falls with fruitless cries, And death in lasting slumber seals his eyes.

-From Meges' force the swift Pedaeus fled,

-Antenor's offspring from a foreign bed,

-Whose generous spouse, Theanor, heavenly fair,

-Nursed the young stranger with a mother's care.

-How vain those cares! when Meges in the rear

-Full in his nape infix'd the fatal spear;
+Down sinks the warrior with a thundering sound, His brazen armour rings against the ground.
+Next artful Phereclus untimely fell; 75 Bold Merion sent him to the realms of hell.
+Thy father's skill, O Phereclus! was thine.
+The graceful fabric and the fair design: For loved by Pallas, Pallas did impart To him the shipwright's and the builder's art.
+80 Beneath his hand the fleet of Paris rose, The fatal cause of all his country's woes; But he, the mystic will of heaven unknown, Nor saw his country's peril, nor his own.
+The hapless artist, while confused he fled, 85 The spear of Merion mingled with the dead.
+Through his right hip, with forceful fury cast, Between the bladder and the bone it past; Prone on his knees he falls with fruitless cries, And death in lasting slumber seals his eyes.
+90 From Meges' force the swift Pedæus fled, Antenor's offspring from a foreign bed, Whose generous spouse, Theanor, heavenly fair, Nursed the young stranger with a mother's care.
+How vain those cares! when Meges in the rear 95 Full in his nape infix'd the fatal spear;

-Swift through his crackling jaws the weapon glides,